-A bad cough can be one of the worst feelings in the world.
+A bad cough or sore throat can be one of the worst feelings in the world.
 But if you’ve got an onion and some sugar on hand, you can make a cough remedy that soothes the throat but tastes great, too!
 It’s perfect for adults and kids, alike, and it is simple to make with ingredients you probably have in your kitchen right now.

 Now, please PLEASE remember that any fevers need to be treated separately from a cough.
 Dexter had an infection that required antibiotics, and we gave him Children’s Tylenol for the pain, fever and discomfort.
 Doctors will be able to advise you on the best course of action.
 BUT – I’ve not had a doctor yet who would suggest anything for a cough.

 While I’m not normally one for home remedies or alternative medicine, I do find that this specific recipe really does work.
 I looked up the science behind it and even spoke to my doctor to find out why.